- A Grade II* listed Medieval and Queen Anne detached house

 A five bar gate opens onto the gravel carriage drive which is bordered by mature trees including oak, horse-chestnut, lime and sycamore trees.
 There is a turning circle round a bed with a central standard yew tree in front of the house.
 A secondary driveway leads to the side/rear of the property in front of the detached garage/barn.
 To the side, the formal gardens are laid to lawn with a flagstone paved patio seating area bordered by mature flower and shrub beds.
 The swimming pool area is enclosed by a wall and fence border with a variety of mature flower and shrub beds and borders.
 There is a pool house, with a pitched clay tile roof, which incorporates two changing rooms and a sheltered kitchen/BBQ area with an integrated oven and hob and space for a fridge/freezer.
 There is a decked seating area.
 To the side of the swimming pool, there is a tennis court.

-In addition to the formal gardens, there are approximately 20 acres of parkland.
-The Avenue Field to the front of the property has a mature double avenue of lime trees, some of which are over 300 years old, and after which Avenue Farm is named.
-The Home Field to the side of the property has a post and rail paddock for equestrian use, and a fenced Medieval pond, as well as numerous mature trees throughout the field.
+In addition to the formal gardens, there are over 18 acres of parkland which are available subject to separate negotiation.
+The Avenue Field (Lot 3) is approximately 7.63 acres at the front of the property and has a mature double avenue of lime trees, some of which are over 300 years old, and after which Avenue Farm is named.
+The Home Field to the side of the property (Lot 2) is approximately 10.68 acres and has a post and rail paddock for equestrian use, and a fenced Medieval pond, as well as numerous mature trees throughout the field.

 The Grade II listed barn has a triple garage with three timber up and over doors.
 Power and light are connected.
 There is a garden store to the side.
 From the middle garage, a staircase rises to the first floor which is currently used as an office/games room and has a full vaulted ceiling with exposed beams to the walls and ceiling.
 There is a window to the front.
 There are built-in bookshelves along one wall.
 There is a cinema projector suspended from the ceiling and an automated screen which opens in front of the bookshelves.